 A Photo Finish System may be used to determine a competitor's finish time.
-In case of a failure of system "A" and "B", and where the competition has been recorded by the Photo Finish System, this time must be used in place of hand-timing.
+In case of a failure of system "A" and "B", and where the competition has been recorded by the Photo Finish System, this time must be used in place of hand-timing without any correction.

-The photo finish time is taken when any part of the competitor's body first crosses the finish line.
+The photo finish time is taken when any part of the competitor's body first crosses the Finish line.
 The photo finish result is to be provided to the Jury only.